This 21 Days Rwanda and Uganda Tour has been crafted for tourist to enjoy the best of wildlife, gorillas, birds in

 Day 4: Birding Nyungwe Forest National Park of Rwanda

-Nyungwe forest is situated in south-west Rwanda between Lake Kivu and the international border with Burundi.
+Nyungwe Forest National Park is situated in south-west Rwanda between Lake Kivu and the international border with Burundi.
 Nyungwe is divided north-south by a line of mountains that reach 2,600–2,900 m and which form part of the Congo–Nile watershed.
 As a result, Nyungwe is composed of two areas differing in pedology, vegetation, water-flow and biodiversity.

 This beautiful birding area lies west of Butare, with the Butare to Cyangugu road passing straight through the middle, providing excellent roadside birding.
 A total of 275 species have been recorded in Nyungwe, reflecting the wide habitat diversity and altitudinal range.
 These include all the 25 species of the Albertine Rift mountains Endemic Bird Area that occur in Rwanda, Chapin’s Flycatcher and Rockefellers’ Sunbird (both globally threatened, restricted-range and biome-restricted).
 Also, 11 of the 23 species of Guinea–Congo Forests biome and 71 of the 74 species of this biome of Afrotropical Highlands that occur in Rwanda have been recorded at this site.
 Generally, Nyungwe is undoubtedly the most important forest for the conservation of montane birds in the region.

 We have an early morning breakfast then set out to Uwinka for the Albertine Rift endemic birds search.
 Among the many we look out for, include; Kivu Ground-Thrush, White-tailed Blue-flycatcher, Red-chested, SunbirdRegal Sunbird, Rockefeller’s Sunbird, Miombo Rock-Thrush, Mountain Masked Apalis, Black-faced Apalis, Chestnut-throated Apalis, Collared Apalis, Grauer’s Warbler, few Red-faced Woodland Warbler, Stripe-breasted Tit, Purple-breasted Sunbird, Red-throated Alethe, Archer’s Robin-Chat, Ruwenzori Turaco, Great Blue Turaco, Handsome Francolin, White-headed Wood-hoopoe, Olive Woodpecker, Mountain Greenbul, Rwenzori Hill-babbler, Cinnamon Bracken Warbler, Mountain Yellow Warbler, Northern Puffback, White-starred Robin, Rwenzori Double-collared Sunbird, Dusky Crimsonwing, Thick-billed Seedeater, Streaky Seedeater, Cinnamon-chested Bee-eater, Barred Long-tailed Cuckoo, Variable Sunbird, Waller’s Starling, White-bellied Crested Flycatcher, Yellow-rumped Tinkerbird, just to mention but a few.

 Day 5 of the 21 Days Rwanda and Uganda Tour: Another Day Birdwatching Nyungwe Forest in Rwanda